Essence (magazine): Controversy

 The 2005 purchase of Essence Communications Inc. marked the first time an African-American magazine would be owned by a white man, sparking controversy because of the company's 34 years under African-American ownership.

-In 2011, the magazine engaged with controversy when the editor-in-chief, Constance C. R. White, announced that the magazine's new managing editor was a white male by the name of Michael Bullerdick.
-White assured readers that Bullerdick had no control over the content of the magazine and was only to oversee the day-to-day operations of the magazine.
-In April 2012, Bullerdick parted ways with the magazine after politically conservative views that ran counter to what Essence has historically stood for were discovered on his private Facebook page.
+In the 2000s, Essence attracted controversy when the magazine hired white staffers including a fashion editor and later a managing editor in charge of production, a white male named Michael Bullerdick.
+Bullerdick parted ways with the magazine after politically conservative views that ran counter to Essence's mission, were found on his private Facebook page.

 In July 2020, controversy rose again when anonymous magazine staffers alleged mistreatment and abuse under the leadership of Richelieu Dennis.
 In a post called "Black Female Anonymous" on Medium, it is alleged that senior staffers subjected black female employees to sexual harassment, pay inequity and bullying.
 Dennis subsequently stepped down and named Caroline Wanga as interim CEO.